smartcontractkit/documentation/docs/chainlink-automation/compatible-contracts.md

 >
 > During registration you have to specify the maximum gas limit that we should allow your contract to use.
 We simulate `performUpkeep` during `checkUpkeep` and if the gas exceeds this limit the function will not execute on-chain.
 One method to determine your upkeep's gas limit is to simulate the `performUpkeep` function and add enough overhead to take into account increases that might happen due to changes in `performData` or on-chain data.
 The gas limit you specify cannot exceed the `callGasLimit` in the [configuration of the registry](/docs/chainlink-automation/supported-networks/#configurations).

 Ensure that your `performUpkeep` is _idempotent_.
 Your `performUpkeep` function should change state such that `checkUpkeep` will not return `true` for the same subset of work once said work is complete.
 Otherwise the Upkeep will remain eligible and result in multiple performances by the Chainlink Automation Network on the exactly same subset of work.
-As a best practice, always [revalidate](#revalidate-performupkeep) conditions for your upkeep at the start of your `performUpkeep` function.

 ```solidity
 function performUpkeep(